arudrra/Colorizer/README.md

 `python colorize.py -f /Users/arudrra/Images`

 Colorizer will then apply the color edits to all supported files in the specified folder (/Users/arudrra/Images in the example above).
+Colorizer saves the file to the same folder with a `_colorized` appended to the end of the filename.
+You can edit the file ending by changing the `MODIFIED_FILENAME_ADDITION` global in the colorize.py file.

 Colorizer supports files with JPG, JPEG, and PNG extensions.
-You can add or remove supported filetypes by modifying the SUPPORTED_EXTENSIONS list in the script.
+You can add or remove supported file types by modifying the `SUPPORTED_EXTENSIONS` global in the script.

 ### Python Versions
 Colorizer requires python3 to work.
 Depending on your environment, you may have to use python3 instead of python when running colorize:
 `python3 colorize.py -f /Users/arudrra/Images`

+### Runtime Notes
+Colorizer samples every image and computes every pixel value for each image.
+This process takes time, especially for larger images.
+Colorizer tells you which image is being processed at the moment and when the image has been colorized and saved.
+Quitting the script preemptively will cause the progress for the current image to be canceled.

 ## Under the Hood